vjtolliver/blogsite-challenge/instructions.md

 -Get all posts ( connects to homepage.hb ) DONE

 Views hb
-HOMEPAGE - with all posts and nav bar to dashboard and login or logout depending on status
+HOMEPAGE - with all posts and nav bar to dashboard and login or logout depending on status - DONE

-DASHBOARD - Page with all specific users posts with update or delete buttons and with add a post button
+DASHBOARD - Page with all specific users posts with update or delete buttons and with add a post button - DONE

-CREATEPOST - Add A Blog Post Form Page
+CREATEPOST - Add A Blog Post Form Page - DONE

-LOGIN - Login form
+LOGIN & SIGNUP - Login form - DONE

-SIGNUP - Sign Up Form  ?

-POST - Specific Post Page with Add Comments Form
+POST - Specific Post Page with Add Comments Form - DONE

-UPDATEPOST - From Dashboard to update existing posts
+UPDATEPOST - From Dashboard to update existing posts - DONE